selfrefactor/rambda/README.md

 <summary>4 failed <italic>Ramda.flip</italic> specs

-> Reason for the failure: rambda flip work only for functions with two arguments
+> :boom: Reason for the failure: rambda flip work only for functions with two arguments
 </summary>

 ```javascript